efigence/redmine_new_user_activation/README.md

 ## Usage

-* Admin defines activation date for a user
+* Admin defines future activation date for a user, this user's status is set by default to STATUS_PENDING
-* `sidekiq` worker scheduled by `clockwork` checks if there are any pending users with current activation date
+* `sidekiq` worker (see Sidekiq section below) scheduled by `clockwork` (see Clockwork section below) checks if there are any pending users with current activation date
 * If there are, worker changes their status to STATUS_ACTIVE

+## Sidekiq

+To use this plugin you must install and configure `sidekiq` first.
+To use `sidekiq` with redmine you should use `redmine_sidekiq` plugin.
+You can add it to redmine by following the instructions provided on its github page: https://github.com/ogom/redmine_sidekiq

+You can find more information about sidekiq [here](https://github.com/mperham/sidekiq).

+## Clockwork

+In `clockwork.rb` you can define how often should `sidekiq` be called to schedule locking accounts process.
+Default interval is set to 24 hours.
+You can read more about `clockwork` and its configuration [here](https://github.com/tomykaira/clockwork).

 ## License